 Once you get the spider roots, you can plant it immediately in the potting mix.
 If you are not ready to plant yet, then you can dip the root in a cup of water.
 The water will support the root to continue to grow until you are ready to transfer it to the soil.

-When putting the spider roots in the soil, move the ground little bit and plant in it.
+When putting the spider roots in the soil, move the ground a little bit and plant in it.
 Add water after the planting, so roots start growing.

 How To Care For Spider Plants